27 February 2026

 5 questions every client asks your website

-I've spent ten years in digital strategy and UX, building websites for professional services firms.
+I’ve spent ten years in digital strategy and UX, building websites for professional services firms.
 Recently I turned that lens on landscape architecture.
 I reviewed 36 firm websites across seven countries, sourced from professional award winners, national institute directories, Landezine features, and Google search.
-The pattern was consistent: firms producing excellent work have websites that fail to communicate it to the people who need to find it.
+The pattern was consistent: firms producing excellent work have websites that fail to communicate it to the people who need to find it, whether that’s a public agency running a procurement process or a developer scanning for a firm that can move fast.

 Most of these sites don’t answer the five questions clients are already asking.